 With the hallpike maneuver, the patient's head is moved rapidly and the presence of any nystagmus is checked after each movement.

 During the caloric test, each ear is irrigated with air or water above body temperature and then below body temperature.
 This test provokes nystagmus and then examines the responses of each ear to determine if one vestibular mechanism is more sensitive than the other.

 While this test is comprehensive, it is completely non-invasive with no side effects.
 Patients can drive themselves home immediately following the exam.
-A doctor will determine whether a VNG test is appropriate for diagnosing each patient's condition.
+One of our Boston ENT doctors will determine whether a VNG test is appropriate for diagnosing each patient's condition.

 Identifying the underlying cause and the type of balance disorder are both important for successful treatment.
 Balance disorders are commonly characterized by their symptoms or causes.
 There are several types of common balance disorders.

 Also known as BPPV, benign paroxysmal positional vertigo is a condition that causes feelings of vertigo after specific position changes of the head.
 BPPV may be caused by an infection or inflammation of the ear that causes the calcium particles to shift, resulting in balance problems and vertigo.
 Patients who suffer from BPPV may have brief periods of vertigo that come and go.